MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-22-nick-stair.md

 5. Stair, Nicholas H., Renke Huang, and Francesco A. Evangelista.
 "A multireference quantum krylov algorithm for strongly correlated electrons."
 Journal of Chemical Theory and Computation 16.4 (2020): 2236-2245.

-6. Stair, Nicholas H., Renke Huang, and Francesco A. Evangelista.
-"A multireference quantum krylov algorithm for strongly correlated electrons."
-Journal of Chemical Theory and Computation 16.4 (2020): 2236-2245.
+6. Motta, Mario, et al. "Determining eigenstates and thermal states on a quantum computer using quantum imaginary time evolution."
+Nature Physics 16.2 (2020): 205-210.

 7. Grimsley, Harper R., et al. "An adaptive variational algorithm for exact molecular simulations on a quantum computer."
 Nature communications 10.1 (2019): 1-9.